karaposu/conversation-anatomy-framework/README.md

 Every day, billions of conversations happen—in homes, offices, online forums, and chat interfaces.
 Yet despite their centrality to human experience, we lack a systematic way to analyze, measure, and improve these exchanges.

 Conversations feel intuitive, but this very intuitiveness masks their complexity.
 Why do some discussions build connection while others destroy it?
 How can the same words land differently depending on subtle dynamics?
-What makes one conversation productive and another circular?
+What makes one conversation productive or captivating and another circular?

-The answer lies in four emergent features that elevate conversation beyond mere exchange: conversations become Proactive, Attentive, Navigational, and Adaptive simultaneously.
-But how do we achieve these emergent features?
+What transforms mere exchange into meaningful conversation are four emergent properties working in concert: Proactive anticipation, Attentive awareness, Navigational guidance, and Adaptive responsiveness.
+But how do these properties emerge, and how can we scientifically analyze or measure them?

 Current approaches to conversation analysis are either too narrow (focusing only on sentiment or keywords) or too subjective (relying on human interpretation without measurable criteria).
 We need a framework that makes the implicit patterns of conversation explicit and measurable.